 Commercial Writing.
 Since the late 1990s I have worked as a freelance writer and editor on many book projects, specialising in literary and historical topics, but also general copywriting, occasional literary journalism and other articles.
 I am currently freelancing with Thomas Riggs and other clients.

 Books.
 I have written or edited five books of my own, including, most recently, Cains: The Story of Liverpool in a Pint and the self-published Fram: To the Ends of the Earth (2011) a short, illustrated book about the ship that took Roald Amundsen to the Antarctic in 1911.
 The book includes many colour and black and white photographs of the Fram, and is available from here.
 My work in progress is a book about the whaler and Arctic explorer William Scoresby Jr. The working title is Letters to Elizabeth.
+In 2016 I published an excerpt from the Scoresby book as The Voyage of the Whaleship Esk in 1816.

 University of Liverpool

 I have organised continuing education courses in English language and literature since 2003, offering a wide-ranging programme of short courses in English to part-time students in Liverpool and Northwest England.
-I am currently involved in developing an online Continuing Education programme which will launch in the 2014-15 academic year.

 In 2013 I organised Moby Dick on the Mersey, a marathon reading of Melville’s novel at the Merseyside Maritime Museum that developed into a Moby-Dick festival.
 The event involved around 100 volunteer readers and ran over three days (May 4th-6th) with an associated exhibit at the museum and activities for visitors.
 The Moby-Dick festival included a series of talks and lectures about the under-researched subject of whaling in Liverpool, and about Melville and his novel.